Principles of transport policy

 © FOT

-Swiss transport policy must ensure that the transport network functions well and is kept to a high technical standard.
+Switzerland's transport policy must keep the transport network functioning well and to a high technical standard.
 It must take account of the safety and transport needs of future generations well in advance.
-On the basis of DETEC's sustainability strategy, the transport offices have set the following objectives:
+The transport authorities have set the following objectives:

-• Coordination of road, rail and air transport between the Confederation, cantons and agglomerations.
+• Coordination of rail, road and air transport between the Confederation, cantons and urban centres.

 • Long-term and sustainable investment to maintain the performance of the transport system.
 Follow-up costs to be taken into account.